rabindrakharel/pmo/docs/caching-backend/BACKEND_CACHE_SERVICE.md

 │  Tag Format: tag:{domain}:{scope}:{identifier}                              │
 │                                                                              │
 │  ┌─────────────────────────────────────────────────────────────────────────┐│
-│  │  RBAC Tags                                                              ││
+│  │  Entity RBAC Tags                                                       ││
-│  │  ──────────                                                             ││
+│  │  ────────────────                                                       ││
-│  │  tag:rbac:person:{personId}     → All cache for this person            ││
+│  │  tag:entity_rbac:person:{personId}  → All cache for this person        ││
-│  │  tag:rbac:role:{roleId}         → All cache for this role              ││
+│  │  tag:entity_rbac:role:{roleId}      → All cache for this role          ││
-│  │  tag:rbac:entity:{entityCode}   → All permissions for entity type      ││
+│  │  tag:entity_rbac:entity:{entityCode}→ All permissions for entity type  ││
 │  └─────────────────────────────────────────────────────────────────────────┘│
 │                                                                              │
 │  ┌─────────────────────────────────────────────────────────────────────────┐│